 We cannot see cilia in a calf's windpipe (trachea).
-Even though they are small they have a big job.
+Even though they are small, they have a big job.
 When working properly they do a good job reducing the number of pathogens that get down into the respiratory tract.
 Normally, each cilium waves back and forth to push foreign objects up and out.
 In addition, there is "wave-like" movement that further ejects pathogens.
 As ammonia gas levels increase in a calf's environment these protective mechanisms do not work well.
 Usually this is less of a problem with calves raised in hutches compared to those raised in barns.

-We can attack ammonia gas problems 2 ways.
+We can attack ammonia gas problems two ways.
 One is to slow down the production of gas.
-Clean bedding reduces the mixing of urine and feces that promotes gas production.
-Even if they do mix, when urine and feces are in dry bedding (less than 35% moisture) ammonia gas is reduced.
-Keeping enough bedding in pens so that you do not get wet knees when kneeling is a practical way to assess adequate dryness.
+Clean bedding reduces the mixing of urine and muck that promotes gas production.
+Even if they do mix, in dry bedding (less than 35% moisture) ammonia gas is reduced.
+Keeping enough bedding in pens, so that you do not get wet knees when kneeling is a practical way to assess adequate dryness.

 The other way to attack ammonia gas problems is to provide good air exchange in the barn.
 In northern climates this most often is an issue during the coldest winter months.
 The temptation in cold weather is to close up barns.
 Elevated ammonia gas levels often result.

-To read "Ventilation Air Exchange Rates" developed by Curt Gooch, Cornell Pro-Dairy for recommended volumes for selected size animals for different seasons go to www.calffacts.com and scroll down to Ventilation Air Exchange Rates.
-Managing ventilation in calf barns resource is at www.calffacts.com, scroll down to Ventilation for Calf Barns.
+To read "Ventilation Air Exchange Rates" developed by Curt Gooch, Cornell Pro-Dairy go to www.calffacts.com, select the"Metric" version - see toggle at top of page - and scroll down alphabetical list to "Ventilation Air Exchange Rates for Calves/Heifers."